How to Propagate Cyanotis kewensis Teddy Bear Vine in 3 Easy Ways

 - Water the soil thoroughly and place the set up in a well-lit, warm place.
 Adequate light and warmth are necessary for faster rooting.

 - Maintain the soil moist until rooting occurs.
-When you observe new growth, the new Teddy Bear Vine can be transplanted to its own pot after which you can begin routine care.
+When you observe new growth, transplant the new plant to its own pot after which you can begin routine care.

-- Water the Teddy Bear Vine thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
+- Water the plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
 A well hydrated plant suffers less shock and takes a shorter time to take root.

-- Take out Teddy Bear Vine from its pot and carefully divide the plant into several sections.
+- Remove the plant from its pot and carefully divide the plant into several sections.
 Make sure that each section has adequate roots to hasten establishment.

 - Select a 6 or 8 inches pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.